 Validity/Reliability: The Office of Inspector General reviewed the validity and reliability of the data collection methodology for this measure.
-Any recommended improvements were implemented and documented above and in the department's Performance Measure Guide.
+Any recommended improvements were implemented and documented above and in the department's performance management system.

-LRPP EXHIBIT IV: Performance Measure Validity and Reliability Department: Florida Department of Law Enforcement Program: Investigations and Forensic Science Service/Budget Entity: Investigative Services Measure: Number of criminal investigations Action (check one): □ Requesting revision to approved performance measure. □ Change in data sources or measurement methodologies. □ Requesting new measure. □ Backup for performance measure.
-Data Sources and Methodology: Automated Investigative Management System (AIM).
-The AIM system is an
+LRPP EXHIBIT IV: Performance Measure Validity / and Reliability / ------------------ ------------- --------- ---------- ------------------- ---

+Department: Florida Department of Law Enforcement Program: Investigations and Forensic Science Service/Budget Entity: Investigative Services Measure: Number of criminal investigations

+- Requesting revision to approved performance measure. - Change in data sources or measurement methodologies. - Requesting new measure. - Backup for performance measure.